Vegan, Nut-Free Ranch Dressing

 Hi Angeline,

 We’ve frozen this dressing and the results are not great, but satisfactory.
+Others have commented that they are very happy with how well it freezes.
 It’s best to leave the herbs out until after you thaw it.
 Also, you’ll need to mix it really well after it thaws.

 Another option is for us to come over and help you eat it. 🙂 We put it on everything from potatoes to rice to steamed broccoli to bread to cabbage to beans.
 We can finish up a recipe in a day!